Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

-Jayson Tatum be on the court for the Boston Celtics at 7:00 PM on Friday against the Atlanta Hawks in the 2023 NBA Playoffs.
+Jayson Tatum will hope to make a difference for the Boston Celtics at 7:00 PM on Sunday against the Atlanta Hawks in the 2023 NBA Playoffs.

-Let's look at Tatum's prop bets, and some stats and trends to help you find good wagers.
+In this piece we'll break down Tatum's stats and trends, helping you make good picks on prop bets.

 Jayson Tatum Prop Bets vs. the Hawks